sjgosai/boda2/README.md

 ```
 Which connects `jupyter lab` to ports `8888` and `6006`.

+More containers can be found at [`gcr.io/sabeti-encode/boda`](gcr.io/sabeti-encode/boda).

 # Interactive modeling and deployment
 CODA is an extension of pytorch and pytorch-lightning.
-Classes in CODA generally inherit from `nn.Module` and `lightning.LightningModule` but need to be combined as described in [`boda/README.md`](boda/README.md).
+Classes in CODA used to construct models generally inherit from `nn.Module` and `lightning.LightningModule` but need to be combined as described in [`boda/README.md`](boda/README.md).
+The documentation for this is in progress.

 Example interactive deployment of Malinois can be found here: [`analysis/SG016__inference_package_dev/basic_load_model.ipynb`](analysis/SG016__inference_package_dev/basic_load_model.ipynb)